 Have problems with the Check Engine Light on your Nissan?
 Know what is the cause of why the check engine light is on and learn possible solutions to remove/fix the check engine light on your dashboard by following the procedures below.

 Common problems that trigger Nissan’s check engine light to stay or flash.
-Lastly, learn how to diagnose Nissan’s check engine light yourself using an OBD-II scanner.
+Lastly, learn to diagnose Nissan’s check engine light using an OBD-II scanner.
 When the Nissan check engine or service engine lights come on, one or more fault codes are stored in your vehicle’s On-Board Diagnostic (OBD) system.

 What Does the Check Engine Light Mean on a Nissan?

 When your Nissan check engine light stays on, it means the onboard diagnostic (OBD) system has detected a malfunction with the way the engine is running, a problem with the emission system, or in some cases, it can indicate a transmission problem.